-Provides access to over 1300 U.S., 425 Canadian and 73 global industry market research reports.
+Provides access to over 1350 U.S., 468 Canadian, 40 Ontario and 73 global industry market research reports.
 Search for industries by keyword(s) or browse a list of industries defined according to the five digit NAICS (North American Industry Classification System) level.

 Covers social science and interdisciplinary research; includes nearly two million bibliographic references to journal articles, books, reviews and selected chapters dating back to 1951.
 It is unique in its broad coverage of international material and incorporates over 100 languages and countries.
 Over 2,700 journals are regularly indexed and some 7,000 books included each year.
 Abstracts are provided for half of all current journal articles and full text availability is continually increasing.

 Numeric database containing records of inorganic crystal structures, with atomic coordinates, published since 1915.
 For organic or organometallic structures, see the Cambridge Crystallographic Structure Database.

 Searchable database of over 350,000 items of research in Economics, over 250,000 in full text.
 Includes working papers, articles, and software.
 Part of RePEc, a large volunteer effort to enhance the free dissemination of research in Economics.

 Scientific and technical content published by the IEEE (Institute of Electrical and Electronics Engineers) and its publishing partners.
 Includes journals, conference proceedings, and standards.

 Over 300 e-books published by the IET (Institute of Engineering Technology) on general electrical engineering topics, power system management, control systems, radar, and more.
 All titles are also listed in the library catalogue.

 The IMF provides open access to four key statistical databases - International Financial Statistics (IFS), Balance of Payments Statistics (BPS), Government Finance Statistics (GFS) and Direction of Trade Statistics (DOT) - plus a selection of other datasets and free reports.